pytorch/serve/examples/nvidia_dali/README.md

 **__Note__**:

-- Makesure the serialized file should have the extension `.dali`
+- Make sure that the serialized file has the extension `.dali`
-- The Torchserve batchsize should match the DALI batch size.
+- The Torchserve batch size should match the DALI batch size.

 ### Download the resnet .pth file